AshwinGinoria/RSQLiteAdmin/README.md

 # RSQLiteAdmin

 An interactive interface based SQLite R package making it very user-friendly.
-Current Targets of the projects
+Current Targets of the projects are

 - Create DataBases
 - Explore Tables